lynnzYe/PiCo/README.md

 ---

+## More Information

+### How to Interact?

 Press any key on the MIDI device.
-Your {onset, offset, and velocity} information will be applied to a predetermined note sequence one by one, synthesized using the provided soundfont.
+Your {onset, offset, velocity} information will be applied to a predetermined note sequence one by one, synthesized using the provided soundfont.

+Pressing a certain pitch won't do any help.
+Only the note-on/note-off signal is useful.
+Therefore, it can be extended to other interfaces, such as a pressure-sensitive desk/glove.

-It is a proof of concept for Piano Conductor -> reconstruct a complete expressive performance from timing and dynamic information only, so that you can artfully play the piano anytime anywhere.
+It is a proof of concept for Piano Conductor—reconstruct a complete expressive performance from timing and dynamic information only, so that you can artfully play the piano anytime anywhere without significant practice

+### About Different Modes of Interaction

+This demo contains two modes of interation:

+1. Play a sequence of notes
+    - A predetermined sequence of notes will be played as you tap (any MIDI note-on/note-off signals)
+    - You can add new scores by modifying `music_seq.py`
+2. Play a complete score **[New]**
+    - "Perform" the complete score by tapping a part of the score (e.g. melody line).
+The missing notes are synthesized with velocity and timing inferred from your input.

+### About saving your interactive session

+You can provide a `--sess_save_path` to save your demo session.
+After obtaining the `perf_data.pkl` file, The performance can be synthesized by calling `perf_file_to_midi(...)` from `midi_util.py`

 ## Background